dvwright/xss-mw/README.md

 The XSS filtering is performed by HTML sanitizer [Bluemonday](https://github.com/microcosm-cc/bluemonday).

-The default is to the strictest policy - StrictPolicy() [use of UGCPolicy is untested at this time]
+The default is to the strictest policy - StrictPolicy()

 # How To Use it?